elsewhat/kg-graph-builder-visualization/README.md

 # Knowledge Graph Builder Visualization

-A Flask-based web application that visualizes the step-by-step construction of a knowledge graph from unstructured data using Cytoscape.js.
+**A proof of concept** Flask-based web application that demonstrates the step-by-step construction of a knowledge graph from predefined data using Cytoscape.js.

+> **Note**: This is a demonstration prototype designed to showcase knowledge graph visualization concepts.
+It's been vibe code in a few hours.
+It uses simulated data and simplified graph construction for educational purposes.

 ## Features

+This proof of concept includes:

-- **Real-time Visualization**: Watch as ontology concepts, nodes, and edges are added step by step
+- **Basic Visualization**: Simple demonstration of adding ontology concepts, nodes and edges sequentially
-- **Interactive Controls**: Start, pause, reset, and adjust the speed of construction
+- **Simple Controls**: Basic start, pause, and reset functionality
-- **Animated Graph**: Smooth animations when new elements are added
-- **Ontology Tracking**: See the ontology being developed alongside the graph
+- **Step Animation**: Animated progression through predefined graph construction steps
+- **Ontology Display**: Shows sample ontology concepts as they are introduced
-- **Responsive Layout**: Uses Cytoscape fcose layout for optimal node positioning
+- **Layout**: Uses Cytoscape with various layout algorithms for node positioning
-- **Modern UI**: Clean, modern interface with statistics and controls
+- **Statistics Tracking**: Real-time display of construction progress (steps, nodes, edges, concepts)

 ## Setup